How to Disable Pinning on Windows 11 Taskbar

 Summary

 Locking your Taskbar is a great way to keep your desktop organized and prevent unwanted changes.
-By using the Group Policy Editor, you can easily toggle the ability to pin or unpin apps whenever you need to update your setup.
+Whether you use the Group Policy Editor for enterprise control or the Registry Editor for home versions, you can easily manage your Windows 11 UI customization to ensure a consistent experience for all users.

 Was this guide helpful?